pawelpuszka/ComputerStoreDatabase/README.md

 ### Features

+I plan to implement these features in the nearest future:

-1. Adding new employee. -*not implemented yet*
+- [ ] Adding new employee. - *not implemented yet*

-2. Adding new transaction. -*not implemented yet*
+- [ ] Adding new transaction. - *not implemented yet*

-3. Checking the stock for each product. -*not implemented yet*
+- [ ] Checking the stock for each product. - *not implemented yet*

-4. Checking the status of transaction and change it when needed. -*not implemented yet*
+- [ ] Checking the status of transaction and change it when needed. - *not implemented yet*

-5. Looking for employees' contracts which end date is shorter then 3 months. -*not implemented yet*
+- [ ] Looking for employees' contracts which end date is shorter then 3 months. - *not implemented yet*

-### solved problems

-### not solved problems
+## Known issues

+1. List of not populated tables (so do not query them for data):
+* Suppliers
+* Orders
+* Ordered_Products_Lists
+* Cost_Invoices
+* Supplies
+*Supplied_Products_Lists

+If You notice any problem please contact me.
+Any advices or guidance are welcome.

+## Contact

+Paweł Puszka

+email: pawel.puszka@gmail.com

+LinkedIn:

+Project Link: